npm package discovery and stats viewer.

 Discussion

-I can't use my favorite libraries from NPM with this because they require Node.js resolution and/or bundling.
+I can't use my favorite libraries from npm with this because they require Node.js resolution and/or bundling.

-Isn't bundling still more performant larger websites?
+Isn't bundling still more performant for larger websites?

 You should be fine if your website is delivered via HTTP/2 with compression and solid cache control.